rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 5. **Author:** Jovan Popovic [jovanpop-msft]

 There are two ways to demonstrate the feature using this sample:
- - Level 300 demo: T-SQL code that simulates workload using T-SQL commands and shows results using dynamic management views.
+ - Level 300 demo: T-SQL code that simulates workload using T-SQL commands and shows results using dynamic management views and Query Store UI in SQL Server Management Studio.
  - Level 100-200 demo: ASP.NET application that simulates workload using AJAX requests sent to web server and shows results in the web page.
 Optionally use Query Store UI in SQL Server Management Studio to show performance regressions.

 <a name=before-you-begin></a>